hashkat/hashkat/docs/input.md

   true
 ```

-If set to true, creates the *dd_by_follow_model.dat* output file, which contains !!!!!!!!!!!!!!!!
+If set to true, creates the *dd_by_follow_model.dat* output file, which contains the normalized probability and the ln of the normalized probability for each follow method in network simulation.

 #### Region Connection Matrix
 ```python